Koukyosyumei/Gymbo/README.md

 Gymbo is a Proof of Concept for a Gradient-based Symbolic Execution Engine, implemented from scratch.
 Building on recent advancements that utilize gradient descent to solve SMT formulas `[1, 2]`, Gymbo leverages gradient descent to discover input values that fulfill each path constraint during symbolic execution.

-Gymbo is entirely implemented in C++ and requires only standard libraries.
-The process of compiling from source code to stack machines is based on the implementation of `rui314/chibicc [3]`, while the symbolic execution approach is inspired by `beala/symbolic [4]`.

 Compared to other prominent symbolic execution tools, Gymbo's implementation is notably simpler and more compact.
 We hope that this project will assist individuals in grasping the fundamental principles of symbolic execution and SMT problem-solving through gradient descent.

-Please note that Gymbo is currently under development and may have bugs.
+> Please note that Gymbo is currently under development and may have bugs.
 Your feedback and contributions are always greatly appreciated.

 ## Install